satorici/satori-docs/satori_help/docs/issues.md

 satori-v2 advisory 1 --json
 ```

-Shows the advisory details: title, kind, provider, severity, visibility, the related execution and finding, and the external ID/URL on GitHub.
+Shows the advisory details: title, kind, provider, severity, visibility, the related execution and issue, and the external ID/URL on GitHub.

 To change who can see the advisory in Satori, set its visibility: